proplot-dev/proplot/docs/tutorial3.rst

 The below demonstrates how to plot geophysical data with ProPlot.
-For cartopy projections, you no longer need to pass ``transform=crs.PlateCarree()`` to the plotting method (as I found myself doing 99% of the time); ProPlot makes this the default.
-And basemap usage is considerably simplified with ProPlot – you can simply call the axes method instead of calling the method on the `~mpl_toolkits.basemap.Basemap` instance, and you no longer need to pass ``latlon=True`` to the plotting command; ProPlot makes this the default.
+For cartopy projections, you no longer need to pass ``transform=crs.PlateCarree()`` to the plotting method (as I found myself doing 99% of the time) – ProPlot makes this the default.
+And basemap usage is considerably simplified with ProPlot.
+You can simply call the axes method instead of calling the method on the `~mpl_toolkits.basemap.Basemap` instance, and you no longer need to pass ``latlon=True`` to the plotting command – ProPlot makes this the default.
 For both basemap and cartopy projections, you can also pass ``globe=True`` to 2D plotting commands to ensure global data coverage.